AhmedAshrafG/ExpandableSelectionView/README.md

 - You might also be running away from Android spinners, cause you know 💩

 ## Installation
+Note: This library is only compatible with AndroidX, I'll add compatibility support later on.
 #### Gradle
 In your project level gradle file
 ```gradle